iter8-tools/iter8/mkdocs/docs/getting-started/concepts.md

 * Inside Kubernetes
 * As a step in your CI/CD/GitOps pipeline

-## Can I use Iter8 with ...?
+## Iter8 can be used with ...
-Use Iter8 with

   * any app/serverless/ML framework
   * any metrics backend
   * any service mesh/ingress/networking technology, and
   * any CI/CD/GitOps process

-## How is Iter8 implemented?
+## Implementation

-Iter8 is implemented as a `go` module and comes with a command line interface that enables rapid experimentation.
+Iter8 is implemented as a `go` module and comes with a command line interface (CLI) that enables rapid experimentation.